 The prevalence of OA over non-OA papers is the highest in the humanities (80.1%), followed by the social sciences (71%).
 Our results are opposite to Science-Metrix reports showing that, on the global scale, the humanities have the smallest percentage of OA publications (24%) followed by the economic and social sciences (44%) (Science-Metrix, 2018).
 More than half of the OA papers published by Croatian journals come from social sciences (28.3%) and the humanities (23%).
 This reflects the distribution of Croatian journals indexed in WoS by disciplines; because more than half of all WoSCC indexed Croatian journals are thematically oriented to social sciences (24) and to the arts & humanities (34).
-Kulczycki (2018) suggests that publication patterns in SSH in non-English speaking European countries not only depend on the discipline and size of the scientific community, but also on its cultural and historical heritage.
+Kulczycki (2018) suggests that publication patterns in social sciences and humanities (SSH) in non-English speaking European countries not only depend on the discipline and size of the scientific community, but also on its cultural and historical heritage.
 The prevalence of SSH papers in Croatian journals indexed in WoSCC may reflect the importance of local social, historical and linguistic phenomena which have not yet been sufficiently explored.
 The SSH journals are considered the national identity factor (Matanović & Berbić Kolar, 2018), crucial for the survival of the national culture and language (Zrinščak, 2011) and not only for the communication of the SSH research results.
-The prevalence of local topics in SSH papers is also supported by the number of papers published in the Croatian language: 82.2% of papers in the humanities and 43.6% in social sciences as opposed to only 1.5% in medical sciences and 8.7% in engineering and technology.
+The prevalence of local topics in SSH papers is also supported by the number of papers published in the Croatian language: 82.2% of papers in the humanities (301 out of 366) and 43.6% in social sciences (196 out of 449) as opposed to only 1.5% in medical sciences (3 out of 203), and 8.7% in engineering and technology (26 out of 299).
 Publishing in local journals in Croatian has also been encouraged by the national criteria for academic advancement in the fields of social sciences and humanities (Nacionalno vijeće za znanost, visoko obrazovanj ei tehnološki razvoj, 2017).
 Nevertheless, many Croatian journals have shifted to English to expand their audience and improve coverage by relevant bibliographic databases (Pulišelić & Petrak, 2006).
 In fact, 61.5% of papers from our Croatian journal subset have been published in English.

 Why Croatian authors opt for publishing in OA journals is yet to be explored.
-Even though we did not study this particular issue, we can assume that papers published OA in foreign journals (which usually charge for article processing) are financed by international scientific projects, whereas with Croatian journals, this choice is mandated by the journal OA policy, which stems from public subsidies rather than author preference.
+Even though we did not study this particular issue, we can assume that papers published OA in foreign journals (which usually charge for article processing) are financed by the funds from research projects of the Croatian authors and/or their international collaborators.
+The findings on funding APCs from a recent Springer Nature survey show that 40% of "hybrid OA authors" drew on funds from their research funder for cover APCs.
+For "fully OA authors" the figures are even higher, 59% of them pay their APC-s from grant money (Monaghan et al., 2020).
+With Croatian journals, the choice is mandated by the journal OA policy, which stems from public subsidies rather than author preference.